Main illustration: Sonny Ross

 Let’s take inbound sales and outbound sales, for example.
 Inbound and outbound require vastly different skills and workflows.
-The managers on an inbound team need to be obsessed with analyzing top-of-the-funnel trends – the marketing channels bringing in high quality leads – and increasing the conversion rate from lead to opportunity with tactics like live chat.
+The managers on an inbound team need to be obsessed with analyzing top-of-the-funnel trends – the marketing and social media channels bringing in high quality leads – and increasing the conversion rate from lead to opportunity with tactics like live chat.
 Managers on an outbound team, on the other hand, need to be able to get sales reps gunning to go out and evangelize the product’s amazing benefits for customers.
 The point is they’re different teams, different reps, different motions.

 Whichever model you choose, it’s important for you go into it with personal conviction.
 Every model has its strengths and its weaknesses.
 Your job as a sales leader is to lean into its upsides.

 Tomasz Tunguz, Partner, Redpoint Ventures